clearpath-docs/robot-upgrade/doc/restore-backup.rst

 Restoring non-standard data
 -------------------------------

-If you manually backed up any additional files from your Kinetic robot, you can restore those files at this point.
+If you manually backed up any additional files from your Melodic robot, you can restore those files at this point.
 Simply copy the old files to their appropriate locations on the robot.

 If you created additional user accounts on the robot you can re-create those with the ``adduser`` command.